CertiKOS/CompCert/README.md

 A version of CompCert featuring an open module semantics, designed to target the framework of *refinement-based game semantics*.

-## Note on anonymity

-The text below links to our [github.com](http://github.com) repositories.
-The links have been obfuscated using [tinyurl.com](http://tinyurl.com) to allow reviewers to avoid any identifying information.
-Our understanding is that anonymity does not need to be preserved after reviews have been submitted, so we encourage reviewers to proceed nonetheless.

 ## Overview

 This is a modified version of CompCert v3.5.
 The language semantics